tungsten-ai/docs/docs/index.md

 ### Take the tour
 #### Build a Tungsten model
-Building a Tungsten model does not require any complex configuration file for building.
+Building a Tungsten model does not require any complex configuration file.

 All you have to do is write a simple ``tungsten_model.py`` like below:
 ```python